Skip to main content

 Terminal

 Now, imagine that the frontend-v2 image is built by a Dockerfile that resides in the directory images/frontend-v2.
-You can build and intercept directly.
+You can build and replace directly.

 Terminal